Keep at it. Trust in the process.

-Don was born December 7, 1946 in Murfreesboro, Tennessee, the only town to serve as the headquarters for both the North and the South at different times during the Civil War.
+I was born in Murfreesboro, Tennessee, 35 miles south of Nashville ... the only town to serve as the headquarters for both the North and the South at different times during the Civil War.
 Small town happenings and rural ramblings, later turned into more urban high school years in Belleville, Ill.
 Some athletic records were achieved and making art came into focus.

-Leaving newspapers in 2002, Don began a solo career as sole proprietor of Don McCartney Design (DMD), a graphic design business with clients ranging from ballet to booze and beyond. *DMD is responsible for branding Marin Open Studios (MOS) and design and production of the Tour Guide and the AD/PR campaign to promote the MOS events.
+Leaving newspapers in 2002, I began a solo career as sole proprietor of Don McCartney Design (DMD), a graphic design business with clients ranging from ballet to booze and beyond.
+DMD is responsible for branding Marin Open Studios (MOS), design and production of the Tour Guide and the AD/PR campaign to promote the MOS events.

-In addition to creating fine art prints and committing graphic design, he enjoys playing clawhammer banjo
+In addition to committing graphic design and creating fine art prints, I enjoy playing clawhammer banjo

 and petting all dogs.